|

 Deletes the item from the list.

-The function searches an item with key equal to val in the list, call func functor with item found, unlinks it from the list, and returns true.
+The function searches an item with key equal to key in the list, call func functor with item found, unlinks it from the list, and returns true.
 The Func interface is

-If the item with the key equal to val is not found the function return false.
+If key is not found the function return false.

 |